The ISFP and the INFP personality types share the same dominant function — introverted feeling (Fi).

 Despite all the similarities, there are some important differences as well.

-- The ISFP knows how to enjoy the moment while the INFP often becomes distressed by their own complex thoughts.
+The ISFP knows how to enjoy the moment while the INFP often becomes distressed by their complex thoughts.

-- The INFP finds it difficult to feel happy and content because of their tendency to overanalyze things while the ISFP derives pleasure from simple daily activities and, perhaps, art.
+The INFP finds it challenging to feel happy and content because of their tendency to overanalyze things while the ISFP derives pleasure from simple daily activities and, perhaps, art.

 If you would like to read more about these two types, check out these links: